tryolabs/toti-challenge-tryolabs-latam/docs/challenge.md

 ## Closing Thoughts and Enhancements

 All the steps of the challenge were completed.
 Each step had it's individual PR, with a description of the changes to complement the sections documented on this file.
-To finalize,  a `release` branch is carved out of the `develop` branch, and after testing the API deployed for the `release` branch and assesing that the GAs run correctly, the `release` branch is merged into the `main` branch, with a `v1.0.0` tag created on the merge commit.
+To finalize,  a `release` branch is carved out of the `develop` branch, and after testing the API deployed for the `develop` branch and assesing that the GAs run correctly, the `release` branch is merged into the `main` branch, with a `v1.0.0` tag created on the merge commit.
 All of these changes and merges can be reviewed inside the repository.
 All of the feature branches and PRs are left there for review.
 The provided testing endpoint is the URL of the service deployed for the `main` branch.

 Although the provided solutions accomplishes the goals of the challenge, several decissions were made which are not optimal and should be improved on a real production scenario.
 These decisions were made due to time restrictions or to fit the limitations of the challenge and the test suites.
 Various improvements were discussed throughout the documentation, but here we highlight some of the most important.
 A priority level ('nice to have' or 'must have') is also included assesing how vital this improvement is for a real solution.